google/adh-deployment-manager/README.md

 ### Deploying and running queires<a name="running-queries"></a>
 *Back to [table of contents](#table-of-contents)*

-ADH Deployment Manager contains helper `adm.py` that allows you to simplify interaction with the library.
+ADH Deployment Manager installs `adm` CLI tool that allows you to simplify interaction with the library.
-`adm.py` accept several arguments:
+`adm` accept several arguments:

 *  `command` - one of `run`, `deploy`, `update`, `fetch`
 *  `subcommand` - one of `deploy` or `update`